ishanpranav/finc-7-corporate-finance/src/problem-set-2.md

 because this is a positive-NPV project where cash flows are provided at the end of successive future periods.

+We can make this conclusion because NPV is a downward-sloping function of the discount rate.
+We know this because there is only one sign change in the cash flows; the rest follows from Descartes' Law of Signs.

 ## Question 3

 > You are thinking about placing a sign advertising your services at a local bus